David-Aanye/3_Tier_Architecture_Terraform_Project/README.md

 18. sudo chmod -R 755 /home/ec2-user
 19. sudo service nginx restart
 20. sudo chkconfig nginx on
-21. Create and save a custom AMI named Web-tier AMI from the Web-tier instance that has all the packages and Web-tier applications installed.
+21. Create and save a custom AMI named Web-tier AMI from the Web-tier instance that has the Web-tier code installed.

 G. Provision, configure and deploy App-tier resources using terraform